 - 1 tbsp fresh parsley, chopped

-- Then slice meatballs in half and line on one side of wrap.
+- Then slice the meatballs in half and line on one side of the wrap

 - Wrap and enjoy!

 Vegetarian soups are a great option for a healthy, tasty work lunch, especially if you’re on a budget.
 They are cheap to make and very filling if you bulk them up with healthy, cost-effective proteins and carbohydrates like beans, rice, and lentils.
 Soups are also great if you’re short on time.
 You can make a big batch and freeze them ready for an easy work lunch.